steve-spence/Website/README.md

     ```bash
     cd portfolio-website
     ```
-3. Open `index.html` in your browser to view the website.
+3. Use the VS code Live Preview extension to show the website.

 ## Usage

 Feel free to explore the website and check out my work.
-You can contact me via the contact form, or connect with me on my social media profiles (links available in the footer).
+You can contact me via the contact form, or connect with me on Linkedln.

 ## Contributing